 This doesn’t mean you have to abandon a world of mystery and wonder though.
 Supernatural beliefs offer you magical and fanciful ideas, but Science can beat them all.

 Every atom in your body was formed in the core of a star and the atoms of your left hand came from a different star to the ones in your right.
 There are species of plant and jellyfish which are immortal.
 The sky is actually purple.
 Sugar glows in the dark when you crush it.
 On Venus it snows metal and on Neptune it rains diamonds.
-Some of the particles in your body can teleport to the moon.
 Time slows down or speeds up depending on where you’re standing.
 There are gases which can set fire to water.
 Whales used to walk on land.
 Diamonds are vomited to the Earth’s surface by volcanoes but we’ve learned to make them out of peanut butter.
-You can make frogs and oxygen levitate in magnetic fields.
-Last year we carried out real-life thought transplants.
+You can make frogs levitate in magnetic fields.
 We have helped paraplegics walk and brought hearing to the deaf.

 The world is full of strange stuff and there’s enough genuine magic out there for the entire species.
 To be quite frank, Science doesn’t oppose the supernatural, it just finds it a bit limited and boring.